 Students will also discover the time at which the pancake lands on the hot griddle.
-The will use the zero feature ([2nd] [CALC] [2]).
+As they trace left and right, alert them to watch for the ordered pair to appear with an accompanying message that says "zero."
 This is the solution.